 White lady’s slipper – The small, white lady’s slipper (C. candidum) reaches anywhere from 6 to 12 inches (15 to 30.5 cm.) in height.
 This particular species is considered endangered but may be available from reputable nurseries.

 Collecting and transplanting from the wild is strongly discouraged, though may be performed from your own property or that of someone you know (with permission).
 When transplanting, include as much of the roots and surrounding soil as possible.
 Since it’s rather difficult to successfully transplant wild lady slipper orchids, it’s better to obtain them from commercial growers instead.

 That being said, lady slippers prefer to grow in areas that mimic their natural environments — shady woodlands.
 Therefore, try to simulate these conditions when choosing a site in your garden.
 They need well-aerated soil and moist conditions.
 Do not put them in full sun or dry locations.
 Dappled sunlight under tall trees is ideal for growing a lady slipper wildflower.

 Lady Slipper Orchid Care

 One of the most important parts of lady slipper care involves watering.
 The soil should be kept moist.
-If your water is chemically treated, allow it to sit for several days in an open container before using.
+If your water is chemically treated, allow it to sit for several days in an open container before using it.
 Otherwise, you should only water the plant with distilled or rainwater.

 Lady slipper plants also benefit from a diluted (about a quarter of the normal concentration), balanced fertilizer once or twice between spring and early summer.

-Top dressing the plants with about 2 to 3 inches of shredded leaf mulch is also ideal.
+Top-dressing the plants with about 2 to 3 inches (5 to 7.5 cm.) of shredded leaf mulch is also ideal.

 Lady Slipper Propagation